diku-its/its-e2021/assignments/README.md

 You are allowed solve the assignments in groups of up to three members.

-You should document your work in a short report of about 3-5 pages, including:
+You should document your SEEDLab work in a short report of about 3-5 pages, including:

   * A short explanation of the problem that is to be investigated (in your own words)
   * A description of the necessary background; focus on interesting relating material